 Bruce Hall, photo © Christopher Voelker. www.voelkerstudio.com

-Hall’s work has been published in textbooks, magazines including National Geographic, as well as shown in art exhibitions internationally including: the National Museum of Natural History at the Smithsonian; UCR/California Museum of Photography, Riverside, California; Centro de la Imagen, Mexico City; The Kennedy Center, Washington D.C.; Photo San Francisco; Photo L.A.; Flacon Arts Complex, Moscow, Russia; Galeria De Arte, Universidad Iberoamericana, Puebla, Mexico; Center for Visual Art, Denver, Colorado; The Canadian Museum for Human Rights, Sight Unseen, and Huntington Museum of Art, Huntington, W.VA.
+Hall’s work has been published in numerous textbooks, magazines including Discover Diving, Natures Best Photography, Spirit Magazine, Men’s Journal, and National Geographic, as well as shown in art exhibitions internationally including: the National Museum of Natural History at the Smithsonian; UCR/California Museum of Photography, Riverside, California; Centro de la Imagen, Mexico City; The Kennedy Center, Washington D.C.; Photo San Francisco; Photo L.A.; Flacon Arts Complex, Moscow, Russia; Galeria De Arte, Universidad Iberoamericana, Puebla, Mexico; Center for Visual Art, Denver, Colorado; The Canadian Museum for Human Rights, Sight Unseen, and Huntington Museum of Art, Huntington, W.VA.

-Hall is featured in the full length documentary film, Shot in the Dark by German filmmaker Frank Amann, to be released early 2017.
+Hall is featured in the full length documentary film, Shot in the Dark by German filmmaker Frank Amann.
+2017

 Bruce Hall's night sky was devoid of stars, a vast sheet of darkness.
 Hall was born with a word salad of eye conditions: nystagmus, myopia, astigmatism, amblyopia, macular degeneration and exotropia.
 "I grew up hearing about stars, but I'd never seen them.
 When I was nine or ten, a neighbor kid down the street let me look through his telescope.
 We pointed it at the North Star.
 It was like an opening into another world."
 Hall saw not just stars, but possibilities.
 The childhood glimpse became a turning point, directing Hall into a lifelong engagement with seeing devices: cameras, lenses, magnifiers, telescopes, computer screens.